-&lt;sup>6For example, it makes little sense to render the start action of a resource instance if it is already running.
+7For example, it makes little sense to render the start action of a resource instance if it is already running.

-Partial Update of a resource instance Before updating a resource instance it is RECOMMENDED that the client first retrieves the resource instance.
+Partial Update of a resource instance As this specification describes a RESTful service it is RECOM-MENDED that the client first retrieves the resource instance.
 Partial updating is done using the HTTP POST verb.
 Only the information (HTTP Links, HTTP X-OCCI-Attributes or HTTP categories), which are updated MUST be provided along with the request.

-If the resource instance updated is derived from the OCCI Link type HTTP Links MUST NOT be allowed in the request.
+8 If the resource instance updated is derived from the OCCI Link type HTTP Links MUST NOT be allowed in the request.

 '''

 POST /vms/foo/vm1 HTTP/1.1

 [...]

 X-OCCI-Attribute: occi.compute.memory=4.0

 [...]

 < HTTP/1.1 200 OK

 < [...]

 '''